 Some pet trackers use simple technology to track your pet when they are within close range.
 Others use cellular and GPS technology to keep in touch with your pet at greater distances.

-We’re partial to Whistle 3, the tracker from Mars Petcare that gives the fastest and most accurate tracking nationwide.
-It also lets you track your pet’s daily activity and even consider taking part in research to improve the lives of pets everywhere.
+We’re partial to Whistle devices, the trackers from Mars Petcare that help you monitor your pet’s health, location, fitness and more.
+They let you track your pet’s daily activity and even consider taking part in research to improve the lives of pets everywhere.

 What other tips do you have for keeping track of pets and making sure they don’t get lost?
 We’d love to hear them.
 Find us on social media at @MarsPetcareUS.